wendahere/GoGetter/Journal.md

 Wen Da's new PCB arrived.
 He soldered on the components

+Allen tested out the white LED lighting placement inside the vending machine.The LEDs were temporarily taped onto the diffusers.

+**show picture of the 12v led**

+He also laser cut out hole templates our of acrylic that will be used for the drilling of our polycarbonate pieces.

+**show pictures of hole template for polycarbonate**

+He also started assemblying the dispenisng mechanisms.

 ### Tuesday 5/01/2021

 Wen Da and Allen water cut the power supply box aluminum cover and tested it.
 It fits well.

 Wen Da tested the new PCB Circuit and everything works fine.

+Allen also changed the LED lights to the ones that are 24 volts, because the one previously used were 12 volts.
+And the result were it was much brighter.

+**show picture of 24v led**

 ### Wednesday 6/01/2021